 Is CBD Halal?

-First we need to understand what is CBD?
+First, we need to understand what CBD is?

 To begin to understand whether CBD is permissible to consume in the Islamic faith, it is first important to understand exactly what CBD is.
-CBD (cannabidiol) is a component found in cannabis and hemp plants.
+CBD (Cannabidiol) is a compound that will often be referred to as a cannabinoid, and is found in cannabis and hemp plants.
 Along with CBD, there are many other components found in cannabis and hemp plants such as terpenes.
-These are also found in many other aromatic plants and woods, flavonoids; there are which give cannabis and hemp their taste and smell.
+Terpenes are also found in many other aromatic plants and woods.
+You can also find flavonoids.
+These are what give cannabis and hemp their taste and smell.

-One of the most known and controversial compounds found in cannabis plants is THC.
-Because CBD comes from Cannabis plants, many people confuse it for a drug or psychoactive substance because THC is associated with it.
+One of the most known and controversial cannabinoids found in cannabis plants is THC (Tetrahydrocannabinol).
+THC is the substance in Cannabis plants that causes psychoactivity, or what makes a person feel “high”.
+Seeing that CBD comes from Cannabis plants, many people confuse it for a drug or psychoactive substance because of the THC associated with it.
 In order for any CBD products to be sold legally, they cannot contain any more than 0.2% THC.

-CBD is said to have many different types of benefits, but none of these benefits have been clinically approved yet, and research still remains in pre-clinical stages.
-Therefore, I cannot say that CBD is going to help you in any way to treat, cure, or aid in any medical issues.
-But what is known is that CBD oil contains many different nutrients, such as fatty acids, vitamins, minerals, and in some cases terpenes and flavonoids, which can all be of great aid to a person’s daily nutritional intake.
+CBD is said to have many different types of benefits, but none of these benefits have been clinically approved yet, and research still remains in preclinical stages.
+Therefore, no one can say that CBD is going to help you in any way to treat, cure or aid in any medical issues.
+However, what is known is that CBD products contain many different nutrients, such as fatty acids, vitamins, minerals, and in some cases terpenes and flavonoids; which can all be of great aid to a person’s daily nutritional intake.

-Therefore, since the legalization of CBD in the UK in November, 2018, the MHRA (Medications and Healthcare products Regulatory Agency) have made it clear that for now, we are to consider CBD as a dietary supplement, and that CBD should be marketed and sold as such until there are full reports and validation from the MHRA.
+Therefore, since the legalisation of CBD in the UK in November 2018, the MHRA (Medications and Healthcare products Regulatory Agency) have made it clear that for now, we are to consider CBD as a dietary supplement, and that CBD should be marketed and sold as such until there are full reports and validation from the MHRA.

 Can CBD Make You “High”?

-CBD on its own (CBD isolate) cannot make a person high since it is a completely separate component from THC, which is the sole component in cannabis which actually produces psychoactive effects on the body, and creates a “high”.
+As mentioned above, THC (Tetrahydrocannabinol) is the sole component in cannabis that produces psychoactive effects on the body and creates that “high” feeling.
+Meaning, there is no chance of any mind-altering effects from CBD.
 This also rings true for any products that contain the 0.2% THC limit.
-This is because the amount of THC is so minimal that it cannot have any psychoactive effects.
+This is because that amount of THC is so minimal that it cannot have any psychoactive effects.

 As long as the CBD products have been purchased from reputable shops and sellers that can prove the THC content, you can feel rest assured that there is no chance of feeling "high".
 Many who are concerned about CBD being Halal will argue that any products with 0.2% THC would not be Halal because even any amount of THC would be wrong.
-If this is a concern to you, then you may want to look for products that are made from CBD Isolate, or that advertise having zero THC.
+If this is a concern to you, then you may want to look for products that are made from CBD Isolate (CBD that has been isolated), or that advertise having Zero THC.

-But there is one slight issue with that, and that is the fact that separating CBD from THC and other components is a little tricky, and it does require specialized equipment, as well as operators and tests, to do so completely.
-Therefore it is very important that you source your CBD from very reliable companies because they are the only companies and manufacturers that have the means and equipment to actually make the CBD isolate.
+Separating CBD from THC and other components is a tedious process that requires specialised equipment, operators and testing machines, to ensure the procedure has been done correctly.
+That is why it is very important to source your CBD from reliable companies and brands because they have the means and equipment to isolate CBD.
 Many of them will also do third-party lab testing to prove the contents of CBD and THC.

 Is CBD Halal?

-CBD can be considered Halal, since it is similar to other plant extracts which are used in everyday life, such as lavender oil or cooking oil; and it cannot be technically categorized as Khamr.
-But many believe that when choosing a CBD to use, you should make sure that it is 100% free of THC and that you personally feel right about taking it.
+CBD can be considered Halal, since it is similar to other plant extracts that are used in everyday life, such as essential oils (i.e. lavender oil) or cooking oil.
+Therefore, it cannot be technically categorised as Khamr.
+However, many believe that when choosing a CBD to use, you should make sure that it is 100% free of THC and that you personally feel right about taking it.

 A very common teaching in the Islamic faith is that when in doubt, it is better to abstain.
-When it comes to CBD, I think that you should personally do some thorough research for yourself and talk to your local scholars about CBD.
-Regardless of all of this, there are very strict guidelines, so if you still have your doubts or concerns, it may just be better to look for another dietary supplement you can take and which you feel better about.
+When it comes to CBD, it is best that you personally do some thorough research for yourself and talk to your local scholars about CBD.
+Regardless of all of this, there are very strict guidelines, so if you still have your doubts or concerns, it may just be better to look for another dietary supplement you can take that you may feel better about.

 It is very important that taking CBD is in line with your personal beliefs and that you personally feel comfortable with it.
 We would never want anyone to take anything that interferes with their beliefs and values, so we won't make any suggestions that would do so.

-A great tip for finding CBD products which have no traces of CBD is looking to trusted stores; either can be found online or on the high street.
-Many of these products are made with CBD Isolate.
-Which is as it sounds, the CBD compound isolated from any other components of the cannabis and hemp plants.
-The products will also advertise themselves as THC free.
+A great tip for finding CBD products which have no traces of THC is looking to trusted brands or shops; either of which can be found online or on the high street.
+Many of these products are made with CBD Isolate or are referred to as Broad Spectrum.
+CBD Isolate is as it sounds, the CBD compound isolated from any other components of the cannabis and hemp plants.
+While Broad Spectrum products will still have other compounds from hemp plants (i.e. terpenes and flavanoids) yet will still be THC free.
+All of these products will also advertise themselves as THC free.
 Many will even have lab reports to prove so.
 You will find that there are many places which sell CBD free of THC, and you’ll be able to find the perfect product for you.